benpm/paperlike/guide/loot.md

 Flags are the single-word elements of loot phrases.
 The types of flags are as follows:
 - Rarity (essentially a rough value index): `common, rare, vrare, mythical`
 - Category: `generic, food, weapon, armor, potion, charm`
+- Specific Item: `knife, longsword, apple, etc.`

+## Sentences
+You can combine loot phrases to make loot sentences.
+These are merely combinations of phrases to make a more robust set of item options.
+Examples:
+- `num=1-5,food & num=1,knife` : 1 to 5 food items and one knife